Alboran Island

 Alboran Island (Isla de Alborán) is a small islet of Spain (province of Almería) in the Alboran Sea, part of the western Mediterranean Sea, about 56 km north of the Moroccan coast and 85 km from the Spanish mainland.
-The main buildings are an automated lighthouse built in the 19th century, a small cemetery, and a harbor.
+The main buildings are an automated lighthouse built in the 19th century, a small cemetery, and a harbour.

 Description

 The island is a flat platform about 15 m above sea level and about 71200 m² in area.
 100 m off the northeastern end of the island is the small islote de La Nube (literally, islet of the cloud).

 Natural history

 Alboran has a volcanic origin, located in an important seismic zone where the African plate collides with the Eurasian plate.
-In 1899 a new igneous rock was discovered on Alboran, with the name of alboranite, in honor of the island.
+In 1899, a new igneous rock was discovered on Alboran, with the name of alboranite, in honor of the island.

-The islet has been recognised as an Important Bird Area (IBA) by BirdLife International because it supports a breeding population of Audouin's gulls, as well as various species of passerines on migration.
+The islet has been recognised as an Important Bird Area (IBA) by BirdLife International because it supports a breeding population of Audouin's gulls as well as various species of passerines on migration.

-The wall-rocket species Diplotaxis siettiana, called jaramago de Alborán in Spanish, has its only known wild population on the island.
-It was extinct there during much of the late 20th century but successfully reintroduced from ex-situ conservation stocks in 1999.
+The wall-rocket species Diplotaxis siettiana, known in Spanish as jaramago de Alborán ("Alborán dandelion"), has its only known wild population on the island.
+It was declared extinct in the wild in 1974, but was successfully reintroduced from ex-situ conservation stocks in 1999.
+The plant remains critically endangered, and only grows around the island's helipad.

-In 2001, the United Nations declared the island and its seabed a Specially Protected Areas of Mediterranean Importance.
+In 2001, the United Nations declared the island and its seabed a Specially Protected Area of Mediterranean Importance.